pangchj/Optimization/README.md

 - PULP: https://coin-or.github.io/pulp/index.html

-I have background in nonlinear programming, but I haven't got interested in writing such codes yet.
+I have a background in nonlinear programming, but I haven't got interested in writing such codes yet.

 Any feedback is appreciated. :)